balderdashy/sails-docs/anatomy/myApp.md

 - Automating tweets to celebrities
 - Retreiving data from a third party API then pushing that data to your client WHEN IT'S READY (over websockets)

 Each service is specified as its own .js file within this folder.
-They can be called inside of a controller action by using Services.<serviceName>.<functionName>() .
+They can be called inside of a controller action by using `Services.<serviceName>.<functionName>()`.

-### More Info